 2010.
-"Ethnoracial Group Membership and Comfort on Campus."
-Paper to be presented at the 2010 American Sociological Association Annual Meeting; Atlanta, GA; August 17, 2010.
+“Ethnoracial Group Membership and Comfort on Campus.”
+Paper presentation at the 2010 American Sociological Association Annual Meeting; Atlanta, GA; August 17, 2010.

 2010.
-"Precollege Ethnoracial Diversity Experiences and Interracial Interactions in College."
-Paper to be presented at the 2010 American Sociological Association Annual Meeting; Atlanta, GA; August 15, 2010.
+“Precollege Ethnoracial Diversity Experiences and Interracial Interactions in College.”
+Paper presentation at the 2010 American Sociological Association Annual Meeting; Atlanta, GA; August 15, 2010.

 2009.
-"From Segregation to Integration: Precollege Ethnoracial Diversity Experiences and Social Integration in College."
-Paper presented at the 2009 Sociology of Education Association Annual Meeting; Monterey, CA; February 21, 2009.
+“From Segregation to Integration: Precollege Ethnoracial Diversity Experiences and Social Integration in College.”
+Paper presentation at the 2009 Sociology of Education Association Annual Meeting; Monterey, CA; February 21, 2009.

 2009.
-"Carefully Taught: The Effect of Precollege Ethnoracial Diversity Experiences on Interracial Interactions in College."
-Paper presented at the 2009 Eastern Sociological Association Annual Meeting; Baltimore, MD; March 21, 2009.
+“Carefully Taught: The Effect of Precollege Ethnoracial Diversity Experiences on Interracial Interactions in College.”
+Paper presentation at the 2009 Eastern Sociological Association Annual Meeting; Baltimore, MD; March 21, 2009.

 2001.
-"Diversity in the Classroom."
-Seminar presented at Princeton University's Harold W. McGraw Center for Teaching and Learning; Princeton, NJ; September 6, 2001.
+“Diversity in the Classroom.”
+Seminar presentation at Princeton University's Harold W. McGraw Center for Teaching and Learning; Princeton, NJ; September 6, 2001.